 Bach Dinh (White Villa)

-Currently, Bach Dinh is used as a museum, displaying topics such as pottery of the Kangxi Emperor period recovered from the wreck of an ancient shipwreck in the area of Hon Cau – Con Dao, cannons, and many valuable artifacts. other found through archaeological excavations in Ba Ria – Vung Tau … to Bach Dinh, visitors can enjoy the fresh air of the sea, the beautiful beauty of Bach Dinh mixed in nature, plants, and trees. and enjoy first-hand typical and rare antiques.
+Other found through archaeological excavations in Ba Ria – Vung Tau … to Bach Dinh, visitors can enjoy the fresh air of the sea, the beautiful beauty of Bach Dinh mixed in nature, plants, and trees. and enjoy first-hand, typical and rare antiques.

 Vung Tau lighthouse

-Vung Tau lighthouse was built by the French in 1862 for the purpose of navigating and signaling ships passing by, located at an altitude of 149m above sea level.
-By 1913, the French rebuilt this lighthouse, moving the lighthouse’s height from 149m up to 170m altitude.
+The Vung Tau lighthouse, built by the French in 1862 to guide and signal ships passing by, stands at an elevation of 149m above sea level.
+By 1913, the French rebuilt this lighthouse, moving the lighthouse’s height from 149m to 170m.
 Vung Tau lighthouse is one of the oldest lighthouses in Vietnam and Southeast Asia.

-Vung Tau lighthouse is considered as a symbol of Vung Tau ward (used to be Vung Tau City).
-The lighthouse architecture is a cylindrical tower 18 m high, 3 m in diameter and painted in white.
+Vung Tau lighthouse is considered a symbol of Vung Tau Ward (used to be Vung Tau City).
+The lighthouse architecture is a cylindrical tower 18 m high, 3 m in diameter, and painted white.

 Cu Chi Tunnels

-Referring to historical sites in Ho Chi Minh City, it is impossible not to miss the Cu Chi tunnels.
-Currently, the tunnel is one of the most tourist attractions in Saigon associated with history attracting a large number of visitors coming every day.
-This tourist spot was formerly a defence system, a resistance base of the Vietnamese army.
-About the structure, Cu Chi tunnels are a unique and incomparable underground city used as food and ammunition storage caches, medical care chambers, commanding chambers, meeting chambers, bedrooms, and cooking by Hoang Ccm stoves….
+Cu Chi Tunnels are a unique, incomparable underground city used for food and ammunition storage, medical care chambers, command chambers, meeting chambers, bedrooms, and cooking by Hoang Cam stoves….
 The Vietnamese army and local people had dug and removed tens of thousands of tons of soil and stone with rudimentary tools and then camouflaged the openings so well that nobody could find them.
-Those who set foot in the tunnels cannot help admiring the talent, determination and endurance of the communist guerrillas.
+Those who set foot in the tunnels cannot help admiring the talent, determination, and endurance of the communist guerrillas.
+They dug and removed tens of thousands of tons of earth and stone with rudimentary tools, and then camouflaged the openings so well that no one could find them.

-Currently, there are 2 different sites to visit the tunnels: Ben Dinh and Ben Duoc.
+Currently, there are two different sites to visit the tunnels: Ben Dinh and Ben Duoc.

 Address: